 3. If violation remains, housing operations will submit a work order for facilities and grounds to correct the problem.
 Students will be billed for any work done.
 The area coordinator will be notified and may proceed with disciplinary action.

 When a residential smoke alarm sounds, all residents must evacuate.
-If the fire alarm activates and an individual knows the cause, this individual is required to call campus police from a safe location and explain what happened.
-If the fire alarm is activated by mistake (cooking smoke, shower steam, cigarette smoke, etc.), the individual responsible must be available to talk to campus police and the fire department.
+If the fire alarm activates and an individual knows the cause, this individual is required to call campus safety and security from a safe location and explain what happened.
+If the fire alarm is activated by mistake (cooking smoke, shower steam, cigarette smoke, etc.), the individual responsible must be available to talk to campus safety and security and the fire department.

 1st alarm: Warning

 Additional alarm: Removal from housing where cooking is allowed.

 Sanction is given to the individual responsible for the alarm.
 If individual responsibility cannot be determined, then each individual who can be assigned responsibility for the offense receives the full sanction.

 If the alarm is not caused by cooking smoke but rather smoke from a prohibited activity, then the sanctions related to the prohibited activity drive the sanctioning process.
 The negligent smoke alarm will be factored in as an additional violation of community norms.

 If a student does not comply with the community service sanction, then the dollar amount can be charged as a consequence for the alarm, along with the disciplinary status of house probation for the alarm and the failure to comply